What Exactly Is “Normal” Wear and Tear?

 At Duerksen and Associates, we provide our tenants with a list of examples of “normal wear and tear” and “damage,” along with a cleaning checklist, at both move-in and move-out.

-As a resident, we encourage our tenants to report any needed repairs via our Tenant Portal , and we respond promptly to such requests.
-To learn more about Normal Wear & Tear vs. Tenant Damage click here .
+As a resident, we encourage our resident to report any needed repairs via our Resident Portal , and we respond promptly to such requests.
+To learn more about Normal Wear & Tear vs. Resident Damage click here .

 A woman is sitting at a desk in front of a dell computer.